Rules and Regulations

 - Does not allow importation of live cervids;

 - Requires that all cervids exported from the facility be tested for chronic wasting disease upon death and the results are reported to the facility;

 - Is inspected annually by an accredited veterinarian, including inspection of the herd and applicable records; and

 - Maintains a fence at least 8 feet high around the facility and, if the facility is located within 30 miles of a confirmed positive occurrence of chronic wasting disease, is double fenced to prevent direct contact between captive and wild cervids.

 Products with the Archery Trade Association’s seal of approval meet these restrictions.

 Feeding and mineral sites increase contact between deer, thereby increasing the likelihood of the spread of CWD.
 As a result, the feeding of wildlife is restricted in counties affected by CWD.
 Currently, there are 10 counties affected by CWD, including high-risk counties where CWD has been detected within ten miles of the county border, and positive counties in which CWD has been detected.
-High-risk counties include Chester, Crockett, Gibson, Haywood, and McNairy.
-Positive counties include Fayette, Hardeman, Madison, Shelby and Tipton counties.
+High-risk counties include Crocket, Gibson, Lauderdale, and McNairy counties.
+Positive counties include Chester, Fayette, Hardeman, Haywood, Madison, Shelby, and Tipton counties.

 So, by not feeding wildlife, you are in compliance with the law and helping prevent the spread of CWD.